-Building block of health Potential actions Proposed short-term indicators Proposed longer-term indicators Working with housing associations to identify and support tenants with asthma, COPD and other respiratory conditions.
-Expanding the number of businesses, public organisations and voluntary sectors organisations that actively signpost residents to the local authority 'energy and water advice for residents' and support eligible residents to access local and national support schemes, such as the 'Warm Home Discount', 'Energy Company Obligation', and 'Warm Homes Bedford Borough'.
-Continuing to support the implementation of the 2021-26 Housing Strategy, including efforts to increase housing supply and reduce rough-sleeping.
-Improving access to drug and alcohol services for people who are experiencing homelessness or living in supported accommodation.
-Number of new homes has increased Number of people and families that are statutory homeless has decreased Emergency hospital admissions due to falls in people aged 65 and over Adults in contact with secondary mental health services who live in stable and appropriate accommodation Adults with a learning disability who live in stable and appropriate accommodation Food Insecurity - the % of local authority population living in areas at highest risk of food insecurity Homelessness: households owed a duty under the Homelessness Reduction Act Adults in contact with secondary mental health services who live in stable and appropriate accommodation Domestic abuse related incidents and crimes Early years Borough Children, Young People and their Families Plan 2022-2027.
-Promoting and supporting families to access the new Family Hubs at the Queens Park and Pinecones Children's Centres.
-Number of families accessing Family Hubs Number of schools that implement physical activity or healthy eating initiatives Reduced numbers of children are excluded or expelled from school Children in relative low income families (under 16s) Children entering the youth justice system (10-17 years) Pupil absence School readiness: percentage of children achieving a good level of development at the end of reception School readiness: percentage of
+Building Block of Health Proposed Actions Short-term Indicators Longer-term Indicators Healthy homes Expanding the offer of health behaviour support for social housing residents by continuing to work with housing associations through the Health and Housing Partnership.
+Working with housing associations to identify and support tenants with asthma, COPD, and other respiratory conditions, to ensure their condition is not exacerbated by living in a cold or damp home.
+Expanding the number of businesses, public organisations and voluntary sectors organisations that actively signpost residents to the local authority 'energy and water advice for residents' and support eligible residents to access local and national support schemes, such as the 'Warm Home Discount', 'Energy Company Obligation', and 'Better Housing Better Health'.
+Continuing to support the implementation of the 2021-26 Housing Strategy, including efforts to increase housing supply and reduce rough sleeping.
+Number of services offered by the Health and Housing Partnership.
+Number of new homes.
+Number of people and families that are statutory homeless.
+Mechanism in place for housing providers to work together.
+Affordability of home ownership.
+Fuel poverty.
+Winter mortality index.
+Emergency hospital admissions due to falls in people aged 65 and over.
+Adults in contact with secondary mental health services who live in stable and appropriate accommodation.
+Adults with a learning disability who live in stable and appropriate accommodation.
+Food Insecurity - the % of local authority population living in areas at highest risk of food insecurity.
+Homelessness: households owed a duty under the Homelessness Reduction Act.
+Adults in contact with secondary mental health services who live in stable and appropriate accommodation.
+Domestic abuse related incidents and crimes.